MicrosoftDocs/security/compass/incident-response-process.md

 As the analyst that owns the incident develops a high enough level of confidence that they understand the story and scope of the attack, they can quickly shift to planning and executing cleanup actions.

-Depending on the nature and scope of the attack, your analysts can clean up attack artifacts as they go (such as emails, endpoints, and identities) or they may build a list of compromised resources to clean up all at once (Big Bang)
+Depending on the nature and scope of the attack, your analysts can clean up attack artifacts as they go (such as emails, endpoints, and identities) or they may build a list of compromised resources to clean up all at once (known as a Big Bang)

 - Clean as you go

-   For most typical incidents that are detected early in the attack operation, analysts quickly clean up the artifacts as they find them.
+   For most typical incidents that are detected early in the attack operation, analysts can quickly clean up the artifacts as they find them.
 This puts the adversary at a disadvantage and prevents them from moving forward with the next stage of their attack.

 - Prepare for a Big Bang

    This approach is appropriate for a scenario where an adversary has already settled in and established redundant access mechanisms to your environment.
-This is frequently seen in customer incidents investigated by Microsoft’s Detection and Response Team (DART).
-In this approach, analysts should avoid tipping off the adversary until full discovery of all attacker presence, because surprise can help with fully disrupting their operation.
+This is frequently seen in customer incidents investigated by [Microsoft’s Detection and Response Team (DART)](https://www.microsoft.com/security/blog/microsoft-detection-and-response-team-dart-blog-series/).
+In this approach, analysts should avoid tipping off the adversary until full discovery of the attacker's presence, because surprise can help with fully disrupting their operation.

-   Microsoft has learned that partial remediation often tips off an adversary, which gives them a chance to react and rapidly make the incident worse, such as spread the attack further, change access methods to evade detection, inflict damage and destruction for revenge, or cover their tracks.)
+   Microsoft has learned that partial remediation often tips off an adversary, which gives them a chance to react and rapidly make the incident worse.
+For example, the attacker can spread the attack further, change their access methods to evade detection, cover their tracks, and inflict data and system damage and destruction for revenge.

-   Cleaning up phishing and malicious emails can often be done without tipping off the adversary but cleaning up host malware and reclaiming control of accounts has a high chance of discovery by the adversary.
+   Cleaning up phishing and malicious emails can often be done without tipping off the attacker but cleaning up host malware and reclaiming control of accounts has a high chance of discovery.

 These are not easy decisions to make and there is no substitute for experience in making these judgement calls.
 A collaborative work environment and culture in your SOC helps ensure that analysts can tap into each other’s experience.

-The specific response steps are very dependent on the nature of the attack, but the most common procedures used by analysts can include:
+The specific response steps are dependent on the nature of the attack, but the most common procedures used by analysts can include:

 - Client endpoints (devices)

-   Isolate the endpoint and contact the user directly (or IT operations/helpdesk) to have them initiate a reinstallation procedure.
+   Isolate the endpoint and contact the user or IT operations/helpdesk to initiate a reinstallation procedure.

 - Server or applications

-   Work with IT operations and/or application owners to arrange rapid remediation of these resources.
+   Work with IT operations and application owners to arrange rapid remediation of these resources.

 - User accounts

-   Reclaim control by disabling the account and resetting password for compromised accounts, although these procedures could evolve as your users transition to passwordless authentication using Windows Hello or another form of multi-factor authentication (MFA).
-A separate step is to expire all authentication tokens for the user with Microsoft Cloud App Security.
+   Reclaim control by disabling the account and resetting password for compromised accounts.
+These procedures could evolve as your users transition to passwordless authentication using Windows Hello or another form of multi-factor authentication (MFA).
+A separate step is to expire all authentication tokens for the account with [Microsoft Cloud App Security](/cloud-app-security/what-is-cloud-app-security).

-   Your analysts can also review the MFA method phone number and device enrollment to ensure it hasn’t been hijacked (often contacting the user) and reset this information as needed.
+   Your analysts can also review the MFA method phone number and device enrollment to ensure it hasn’t been hijacked by contacting the user and reset this information as needed.

 - Service Accounts

-   Because of the high risk of service or business impact, your analysts should work with the service account owner of record and falling back on IT operations as needed, to arrange rapid remediation of these resources.
+   Because of the high risk of service or business impact, your analysts should work with the service account owner of record, falling back on IT operations as needed, to arrange rapid remediation of these resources.

 - Emails

-   Delete the attack or phishing email and sometimes clear them ed to prevent users from recovering deleted emails), but always save a copy of original email for later search for post-attack analysis (such as headers, content, and scripts or attachments).
+   Delete the attack or phishing email and sometimes clear them to prevent users from recovering deleted emails.
+Always save a copy of original email for later search for post-attack analysis, such as headers, content, and scripts or attachments.

 - Other

    You can execute custom actions based on the nature of the attack such as revoking application tokens and reconfiguring servers and services.

 ### 2. Post-incident cleanup

-Because you don’t learn lessons until you change future actions, always integrate any useful information learned from the investigation back into your security operations.
-Capture these learnings to avoid repeating manual work in the future and see connections between past and future incidents by the same threat actors.
+Because you don’t benefit from learned lessons until you change future actions, always integrate any useful information learned from the investigation back into your security operations.

+Determine the connections between past and future incidents by the same threat actors or methods and capture these learnings to avoid repeating manual work and analysis delays in the future.

-These learnings can take a number of forms, but common procedures include:
+These learnings can take a number of forms, but common practices include analysis of:

-- Indicators of Compromise (IoCs)
+- Indicators of Compromise (IoCs).

-   Record any applicable IoCs such as file hashes, malicious IP addresses, and email attributes into your threat intelligence systems so that your SOC can benefit from these learnings.
+   Record any applicable IoCs such as file hashes, malicious IP addresses, and email attributes into your SOC threat intelligence systems.

-- Unknown or unpatched vulnerabilities
+- Unknown or unpatched vulnerabilities.

    Your analysts can initiate processes to ensure that missing security patches get applied, misconfigurations are corrected, and vendors (including Microsoft) are informed of “zero day” vulnerabilities so that they can create and distribute security patches.

-- Internal actions such as enabling logging on assets and adding or changing security controls.
+- Internal actions such as enabling logging on assets covering your cloud-based and on-premises resources.

+   Review your existing security baselines and consider adding or changing security controls.
+For example, see the [Azure Active Directory security operations guide](/azure/active-directory/fundamentals/security-operations-introduction) for information on enabling the appropriate level of auditing in the directory before the next incident happens.

+Review your response processes to identify and resolve any gaps found during the incident.

 ## Incident response resources